 Learn about Burgundy wines and vineyards

-Around 60% of the production concerns white wines in Burgundy region, from the grape varieties of Chardonnay and Aligoté.
-30% of red bourgogne wines produce from Pinot Noir and Gamay and around 10% represent the sparkling wine Crémant de Bourgogne.
+Around 60% of the production concerns white wines in the Burgundy region, from the grape varieties of Chardonnay and Aligoté.
+30% of red Bourgogne wines are produced from Pinot Noir and Gamay and around 10% represent the sparkling wine Crémant de Bourgogne.
 These grape varieties produce legendary wines from the prestigious appellations: Chambertin, Clos-de-Vougeot, Clos-des-Lambrays, Musigny, Romanée-Conti, Fixin, Nuits-Saint-Georges.

 Vineyards of Burgundy wine region